Summary

 ARM III (BEC): Patients receive bleomycin IV over 10 minutes on days 1, 8, and 15, etoposide IV over 1-2 hours on days 1-5, and carboplatin IV over 1 hour on day 1.
 Treatment repeats every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.
 Patients undergo CT, MRI, and/or chest x-ray as well as blood sample collection throughout the trial.
 Patients may also undergo a tumor biopsy throughout the trial.
 Patients undergo a pulmonary function test on study.

-ARM IV (BEP): Patients receive bleomycin IV over 10 minutes on days 1, 8, 15, etoposide IV over 1-2 hours on days 1-5, and cisplatin IV over 1-3 hours on days 1-5.
+ARM IV (BEP): Patients receive bleomycin IV over 10 minutes on days 1, 8, and 15, etoposide IV over 1-2 hours on days 1-5, and cisplatin IV over 1-3 hours on days 1-5.
 Treatment repeats every 21 days for up to 3 cycles in the absence of disease progression or unacceptable toxicity.
 Patients undergo CT, MRI, and/or chest x-ray as well as blood sample collection throughout the trial.
 Patients may also undergo a tumor biopsy throughout the trial.
 Patients undergo a pulmonary function test on study.

 After completion of study treatment, patients are followed up every 2 months for 12 months, every 3-6 months to 24 months, every 6 months for years 3-5, and then annually for up to 10 years.